ravendb/docs/Documentation/7.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/aws-sqs.markdown

      {INFO/}

 {WARNING: ETL message size -vs- Queue message size}
-Please be aware that the maximum size of an SQS queue message is 64 KB, while the maximum size of an ETL message to the queue is 256 KB.
+Please **be aware** that the maximum size of an SQS queue message is `64 KB`, while the maximum size of an ETL message to the queue is `256 KB`.
 The significance of this difference is that when a maximum-size ETL message arrives at its destination queue it may be charged for not 1 but 4 queue messages.
 {WARNING/}